Dalhousie Arts Centre

 The Dalhousie Arts Centre, at Dalhousie University in Halifax, Nova Scotia, contains a number of theatres (including an outdoor rooftop theatre), Dalhousie Art Gallery, classrooms, and a sculpture garden.
 It remains the premier performing arts venue in Halifax.
-It was opened officially in November, 1971, and is also home to Dalhousie's Fountain School of Performing Arts.
+It was opened officially in November 1971, and is also home to Dalhousie's Fountain School of Performing Arts.

 The striking modern architecture was done by C.A.E.
 Fowler & Company (Charles Fowler) of Halifax, with significant contributions by the Japanese educator Junji Mikawa, who worked for Fowler at the time.
-The interior was mainly by Andy Lynch, who would later have his own firm in the city, and who drew inspiration from the work of Alvar Aalto.
+The interior was designed mainly by Andy Lynch, who would later have his own firm in the city, and who drew inspiration from the work of Alvar Aalto.